RLinf: Flexible and Efficient Large-scale Reinforcement Learning via Macro-to-Micro Flow Transformation: Abstract

-\para{Reasoning RL Training.} Using \system, we applied reinforcement learning to both DeepSeek-R1-Distill-Qwen-1.5B and DeepSeek-R1-Distill-Qwen-7B, presenting two new models: RLinf-math-1.5B and RLinf-math-7B.
-These models achieve best performance across multiple benchmarks among models of comparable scale, as shown in \autoref{tab:eval-scores-reasoning}.
-RLinf-math-1.5B outperforms all baseline models across all benchmarks, improving by up to 20 points over its base model, DeepSeek-R1-Distill-Qwen-1.5B.
-RLinf-math-7B achieves the highest performance on GPQA-diamond and leads in average benchmark scores among all compared models.
+We comprehensively evaluate the performance of the models produced by the reasoning and the embodied RL training, respectively, to demonstrate the effectiveness of \system.

-\para{Embodied RL Training.} To achieve reasonable reinforcement learning results in an embodied setting, the base models must exhibit a non-zero success rate.
-Therefore, we selected different base models for different environments and model types, each of which was initialized from a supervised fine-tuned OpenVLA or OpenVLA-OFT model.
-The detailed mapping between the final RL models and their base models is provided in Table \ref{tab:base_model_mapping}.
-Note that the RL models are named according to the convention: RLinf-[model type]-[RL algorithm]-[environment].
+\para{Reasoning RL Training.} We applied GRPO training, a built-in RL algorithm in \system, on two base models, i.e., DeepSeek-R1-Distill-Qwen-1.5B and DeepSeek-R1-Distill-Qwen-7B, to improve their math reasoning ability.
+As shown in \autoref{tab:eval-scores-reasoning}, the models trained with \system achieve the best average performance compared to the baseline systems. \system 1.5B model outperforms the baselines across all the three benchmarks (i.e., AIME 24~\cite{aime24}, AIME 25~\cite{aime25}, GPQA-diamond~\cite{rein2024gpqa}), improving by up to 20 points over its base model. \system 7B model achieves the highest performance on GPQA-diamond.

-\autoref{tab:maniskill-eval} and \autoref{tab:libero-eval} present the evaluation results of our trained models on the ManiSkill and LIBERO benchmarks, respectively.
-In the ManiSkill environment, the trained models demonstrate strong generalizability under out-of-distribution settings and achieve higher success rates than the baseline RL4VLA~\cite{rl4vla} checkpoint.
-On the LIBERO benchmark, our RL models exhibit significant performance improvement, attaining state-of-the-art success rates on all spatial, object, goal, and long tasks.
+\para{Embodied RL Training.} We also evaluate the performance of the models after embodied RL training using \system. \autoref{tab:maniskill-eval} and \autoref{tab:libero-eval} present the evaluation results on the ManiSkill and LIBERO tasks by training OpenVLA and OpenVLA-OFT models respectively, using the PPO algorithm.
+For ManiSkill, the trained OpenVLA achieves higher success rate than the RL4VLA~\cite{liu2025what} baseline system.
+For LIBERO, we further train the publicly released OpenVLA-OFT model (one-trajectory fine-tuned version) from SimpleVLA-RL~\cite{simplevla}.
+By comparing its task success rates with those of the model RL trained using \system, we find that \system significantly improves OpenVLA-OFT’s performance on the LIBERO tasks.